2-1Development and Use of the Atomic Bomb

 As development proceeded, the United States began exploring the use of the bomb against Japan.
 Target cities were selected on the basis of size and other factors, including topography that would increase blast damage.
 The United States believed that ending the war with an atomic bombing would help prevent the Soviet Union from extending its sphere of influence.
 It would also help the U.S. government justify to the American people the tremendous cost of atomic bomb development.

 After conducting a test in July 1945, the United States dropped the world’s first combat atomic bomb on Hiroshima at 8:15 AM on August 6, 1945.
-Three days later, at 11:02 AM on August 9, it dropped a second atomic bomb on Nagasaki.
+Three days later, at 11:02 AM on August 9, the second atomic bomb detonated over Nagasaki.

 East Building third floor 2 The Dangers of Nuclear Weapons